Securing Corporate Loans: An Information Guide for Reno

 Again, the specific documents you will need depends on the lender you’ll select, but you will generally need these on hand:

-Business and personal financial statements for any existing businesses in addition to projected statements
+Financial statements for any existing companies in addition to projected statements

-Thoroughly detailed business plan which includes education, biography and other personal information
+Thoroughly detailed plan which includes education, biography and other personal information

 A year’s worth of cash flow projections